-- Introduction Module: We present an outline of both the Mediterranean and DASH diets and examine recent sources and studies examining the effectiveness of both in terms of treating diet-related illnesses.
+Introduction to Culinary Medicine: We present an outline of both the Mediterranean and DASH diets and examine recent sources and studies examining the effectiveness of both in terms of treating diet-related illnesses.
 We also review methods of communicating these principles to patients along with an introduction to basic kitchen safety and knife handling skills.

-- Weight, Obesity & Portion Control: In this module we look at obesity indicators, caloric density, and portion control, and review the literature behind weight loss and weight maintenance.
+Weight, Management & Portion Control: In this module we look at obesity indicators, caloric density, and portion control, and review the literature behind weight loss and weight maintenance.
 This course will help you, the clinician, understand practical and realistic approaches to weight management.

-- Protein & Vegetarianism: We focus on the biological need for dietary proteins, focusing on essential amino acids and their dietary sources.
+Protein & Vegetarian Diet: We focus on the biological need for dietary proteins, focusing on essential amino acids and their dietary sources.
 We outline the dietary needs and sources of protein and focus on vegetarian diets, possible nutritional deficiencies and the ways vegetarians and vegans can ensure adequate protein intake.
 In the kitchen we prepare vegetarian meals, focusing on satiety and complementary proteins.

-- Renal & Sodium: Attendees examine the physiological effects of high-sodium diets and their prevalence in American culture and take a more in-depth look at the DASH diet, including studies examining its efficacy in reducing the need for medication in hypertensive subjects.
+Sodium, Potassium and Renal Homeostasis: Attendees examine the physiological effects of high-sodium diets and their prevalence in American culture and take a more in-depth look at the DASH diet, including studies examining its efficacy in reducing the need for medication in hypertensive subjects.
 In the kitchen we discuss the principles of flavor building and balancing in cooking while exploring salt’s role in flavor.
 We cook reduced-sodium dinner options while discussing ways to reduce and replace sodium in meals.